Low Sugar Banana Oat Bread

 4. Old fashioned oats provide tons of fiber and texture.

 5. Vanilla paste add in lots of flavor as well.
+We prefer Wild Montana Foods Vanilla.
+It is lightly sweetened with local Montana honey, not glucose syrup or corn syrup.

 6. Microwaving the bananas creates a flavor wallop.